rr-/malgraph4/README.md

 All user's data is downloaded once a day at most.
 After a successful download, the HTML version of all pages is cached.
 This ensures that MALgraph won't be a huge threat to MAL's servers - we only download the data once per 24 hours, which is a tiny fraction of an average user's browsing activity.
 Anime and manga data is cached too, with its lifespan depending on airing state - whether it's airing, has finished airing or isn't out yet.

-We prefer to maintain the issues tan on GitHub ourselves.
+We prefer to maintain the issues tab on GitHub ourselves.
 If you have any bug to report, please do so in our club on MAL. **[Click here to visit the club.](http://myanimelist.net/clubs.php?cid=30017)**

 Feature requests can be posted on our Moderator page. **[Click here to post and vote on suggestions.](http://www.google.com/moderator/#15/e=20db62&t=20db62.40)**